maxramirez84/redcap-email-notifications-module/README.md

 For reporting any problem and/or any feature request, go to the [Issues](https://github.com/maxramirez84/redcap-email-notifications-module/issues) tracker on GitHub.
 For any other question, write an email to [maximo.ramirez@isglobal.org](mailto:maximo.ramirez@isglobal.org).

+## Roadmap

+1. **Send notifications in a concrete date and time**: daily, weekly or monthly notifications are triggered when REDCap considers that interval has passed by and not at the end of the day, week or month.
+Next step is to provide the user with the capacity of defining when she wants to send the notifications.
+E.g. notify me **how many** records were created during the **last week** on **Fridays at 18:00**.